Phenelzine: Chemistry

 Phenelzine, also known as 2-phenylethylhydrazine or phenylethylamine hydrazide, is a phenethylamine and hydrazine derivative.
 It is the hydrazide of β-phenethylamine and can also be referred to as N-aminophenethylamine.

+Synthesis

+The chemical synthesis of phenelzine has been described.

+Analogues

 Close analogues of phenelzine include the amphetamine and hydrazine derivatives pheniprazine (α-methylphenelzine; the corresponding amphetamine analogue) and metfendrazine (α,N-dimethylphenelzine; the corresponding methamphetamine analogue), among others.
+Other analogues of phenelzine are its deuterated isotopologues α,α-dideuterophenelzine (d2-phenelzine) and α,α,β,β-tetradeuterophenelzine (d4-phenelzine), which show strongly potentiated pharmacological activity compared to phenelzine.